 \subsection{Neural and Distributed Mapping}

 \ac{NERFs}~\cite{MildenHallSrinivasanEtAl2021} offer a way to create 3D representations from 2D images using deep neural networks to model volumetric density and color.
 A NeRF function $F_{\theta} : (x, d) \rightarrow (c, \sigma)$ takes a 3D location $(x, y, z)$ and viewing direction $d$ as input, outputting radiance (color $c$) and density $\sigma$.
-While NeRFs are used for 3D scene representation, a 2D version, also known as coordinate-based MLPs \cite{SitzmannMartetEtAl2020}, applies similar principles to map image coordinates $(x, y)$ to color value $c$ (RGB).
+While NeRFs are used for 3D scene representation, a 2D version known as coordinate-based MLPs~\cite{SitzmannMartetEtAl2020} applies similar principles to map image coordinates $(x, y)$ to color value $c$ (RGB).

-In neural mapping, networks are biased toward learning low-frequency features, limiting their ability to capture high-frequency details like sharp textures~\cite{RahamanBaratinEtAl2019}.
+In neural mapping, networks are biased toward learning low-frequency features, limiting their ability to capture high-frequency details such as sharp textures~\cite{RahamanBaratinEtAl2019}.
 To address this, mapping inputs to higher-dimensional spaces improves the modeling of high-frequency variations \cite{TancikSrinivasanEtAl2020, MildenHallSrinivasanEtAl2021}.
-Approaches like RNR-Map~\cite{KwonParkEtAl2023} use NeRFs for 3D environment embedding, aiding localization and navigation, but struggle with unseen or ambiguous areas.

-Federated learning approaches presented in~\cite{HoldenDayoubEtAl2023,Suzuki2023} reduce communication and training costs by collaboratively training NeRFs across distributed devices.
-However, challenges remain in handling non-IID data, integrating diverse sensors, and adapting to dynamic environments, which are critical for multi-agent planetary exploration.
+Approaches such as RNR-Map~\cite{KwonParkEtAl2023} use NeRFs for 3D environment embedding, aiding localization and navigation, but struggle with unseen or ambiguous areas.
+The federated learning approaches presented in~\cite{HoldenDayoubEtAl2023,Suzuki2023} reduce communication and training costs by collaboratively training NeRFs across distributed devices.
+However, challenges remain in handling non-IID data, integrating diverse sensors, and adapting to dynamic environments, all of which are critical for multi-agent planetary exploration.